mhernan88/od-toolbelt/README.md

 Modules:
 - Suppressors: Different non-maximum suppression methodologies to select from.
 - Selectors: A modular way to create selection logic for image suppression.
+See base/od_toolbelt/nms/selectors/README.md for more information on available selectors.
 - Metrics: A modular way to create measures of bounding box overlap.
+See base/od_toolbelt/nms/metrics/README.md for more information on available metrics.

 ## Concept